Xiradorn/xdojonavbar/README.md

 _**Mobile Version**_
 ![screen2](contrib/screen2.jpg "screen2")

-**Description:** Navigation Menu xDojo Style.
+**Description:** xSensei Navigation Menu xDojo Style.
 Super customizable navigation menù for phpbb.
 Thousand color combinations and easy to config.
 That is a style extension, so there isn't any ACP mudule o panel cor config.
-Simpli to use and config.
+Simply to use and config.
 In a near future will be the possibility to have a small ACP module for customize the colors and probably the menu.
 100% responsive!!!!
-No JS used!
+No JS used! **Now we have a multi level menu, external link indication, images into wide links and a bottom link"

+_Inspired form **phpbb Nav Menu** and totally rewritted from scratch in jade/sass_

 _Next, on the Extension site a very usefull tool to calculate the color easly as possibile and viewing the preview_